Operation AntiSec: September 2012

 On 4 September 2012, 1 million unique device IDs for Apple products were published by a group associated with Anonymous.
 The group claimed that the 1 million IDs were part of a dataset of 12.36 million records taken from an FBI laptop.
 The FBI responded by saying they were not aware of any unauthorized data release.
+Going further the FBI also stated that there is no reason that they have "sought or obtained" the data that was "stolen".

 According to an Ars Technica article published on 10 September:

 A digital publishing company named BlueToad has come forward to take responsibility for the leak of a million iOS unique device identifiers (UDIDs) that were previously attributed to an alleged FBI laptop hack.
 In a number of interviews published Monday, BlueToad apologized to the public for the incident, explaining that hackers had broken into the company's systems in order to steal the file.

 Actions by other groups and individuals

 The original announcement of Operation Anti-Security included a call from LulzSec to spread the name "AntiSec" through physical graffiti.
 A few days after, a number of locations in Mission Beach, San Diego, were vandalized with pieces of graffiti reading the phrase.

 On 4 July, a Fox News Twitter account (@foxnewspolitics) was hacked and false tweets reporting that President of the United States Barack Obama has been shot three times and killed were sent from the account.
 The Script Kiddies, a group with close ties to Anonymous including two hackers with former membership in the group, claimed responsibility for the attack and hoax.
 The group claimed that the action was in the name of Operation Anti-Security and that they would continue looking to expose information on corporations "to assist with antisec."
 The United States Secret Service is investigating the incident as a threat on the President.
 The group subsequently hacked into the Facebook page of pharmaceutical company Pfizer, claiming they did so for "moral reasons" as part of AntiSec.
 They posted numerous messages to the company's Facebook wall mocking their security.

 On 4 July, someone going by the name f1esc posted a file to The Pirate Bay containing 600 megabytes of information described as national "AU election data" and labelled with the tag #Antisec.
 In reality, the data concerned the 2011 New South Wales state election and was taken from a government website designed to provide election results where the data was publicly available, and the data proved freely accessible information instead of a hack.
 In early July, the group RedHack hacked into and defaced over 1000 websites based in Turkey.
 They claimed to do so both to mark the anniversary of the Sivas massacre and as part of Operation Anti-Security.
 The websites belonged both to agencies of the Government of Turkey and Adnan Oktar, an Islamic creationist.
 The group vowed to continue contribution to the AntiSec operation.